How is overactive bladder treated?

 - Darifenacin (Enablex®).

 Beta-3 adrenergic medication

-Percutaneous tibial nerve stimulation: an outpatient nerve stimulation procedure in which small nerve impulses are delivered to a nerve branch near the ankle that stimulates bladder control.
+- Percutaneous tibial nerve stimulation: This type of nerve stimulation is an outpatient procedure in which small nerve impulses are delivered to a nerve branch near the ankle that stimulates bladder control.
 Patients usually have to have 12 weekly sessions and then maintenance therapy once a month after that.

-Botox injections into the bladder muscle: an injection of Botox A (onabotulinum toxin A) into the bladder wall using a small telescope (cystoscope).
+- Botox injections into the bladder muscle: This treatment involves an injection of Botox A (onabotulinum toxin A) into the bladder wall using a small telescope (cystoscope).
 This therapy is very effective, even for patients who have not had good results with other therapies.
 A very small percentage of people may have temporary urinary retention (difficulty voiding) after Botox.
 This treatment wears off over time and generally needs to be repeated every six months.